Nutrition Counseling for Eating Disorders and GI Health

 • Post-shopping debrief and processing

-• Meal support sessions are a therapeutic space to eat a recovery-focused meal with live guidance and emotional support.
-These are especially helpful for clients with ARFID, those working on fear foods, or anyone needing accountability and encouragement around meals.
+Meal support groups are a therapeutic space to eat a recovery-focused meal with live guidance, community, and emotional support.

 “If we are ready to tear down the walls that confine us, break the cage that imprisons us, we will discover what our wings are for.”